yolile/ocds_guarantees_extension/README.md

 **Code** | **Title** | **Description**
 --|--|--
-guarantees | Guarantees | A list of the guarantees given for this contract. guarantees | Guarantee | Information of the guarantee used to ensure compliance with the terms of a contract. id | Guarantee ID | A local identifier for this guarantee, unique within this block. guaranteeType | Guarantee type | Specify the guarantee type for this contract using the [guaranteeType](https://github.com/INAImexico/ocds_guarantees_extension/blob/master/codelists/guaranteeType.csv) codelist. bail | Bail | A bail bond is a written promise by which a person agrees with the creditor to pay for the debtor, if he does not.
+guarantees | Guarantees | A list of the guarantees given for this contract.
+Guarantee | Guarantee | Information of the guarantee used to ensure compliance with the terms of a contract. id | Guarantee ID | A local identifier for this guarantee, unique within this block. guaranteeType | Guarantee type | Specify the guarantee type for this contract using the [guaranteeType](https://github.com/INAImexico/ocds_guarantees_extension/blob/master/codelists/guaranteeType.csv) codelist. bail | Bail | A bail bond is a written promise by which a person agrees with the creditor to pay for the debtor, if he does not.